Aleksandr Arosev: Literary career

 Arosev started his writing career during his exiles.
 He made his debut in 1916 with the story "The Carpenters" and the poem "Beloshveyk".
 In 1917, Tvorchestvo magazine published several stories.
 In 1919 he became the editor of the provincial newspaper Znamya Revolyutsii, where he published his essays and stories.

 Most of his writings were about the revolutionary struggle against tsarism and Bolshevik heroism.
 He also wrote some children's books.
 Arosev worked with Alexander Voronsky in his magazine Krasnaya Nov and later for the magazine Novy Mir.
 Arosev was considered to be one of the most prominent proletarian writers in the RSFSR and many of his works were published widely in magazines until his arrest.
 However, after his rehabilitation, only one of his books was published,The White Ladder.

 Family and memory

+The last address of the house where Alexander and Gertrude Arosev lived.

 He was father of actresses Elena (1923–2016) and Olga Aroseva.
 His oldest daughter, Natalia Aroseva (1919–1990) was one of the leading translators of the USSR of the Czech language, the author of the novel Footprint on the Earth, which was dedicated to her father.
 From his second marriage with Greta Freund, he had a son, Dmitry (1934).

 In her latest book, "Who Lived Twice," released shortly before her death, actress Olga Aroseva published her father's diaries.

 His cenotaph is in the Golovinsky cemetery in Moscow.
 Streets in Donetsk and Kryvyi Rog (renamed Krasnobalkovskaya street in 2016) in Ukraine were named after him.